privacybydesign/irma-frontend-packages/plugins/irma-client/README.md

 **When being in state `CheckingUserAgent`:**

-Determines which flow should be started: the QR flow for desktops or the mobile flow.
+Determines which flow should be started: the QR flow or the mobile flow.

 | Possible transitions | With payload              | Next state          |
 |----------------------|---------------------------|---------------------|